 As such, once the J1939 software/API has reconstructed the multiframe response into a single J1939 frame, the DBC decoding can be done as usual.
 One minor tweak is that most J1939 DBC files expects that the raw log file of J1939 data will contain 29-bit CAN IDs (not 18-bit J1939 PGNs).
 As such, if the software embeds the reconstructed J1939 TP frame in the original raw data, it may need to convert the extracted J1939 PGN into a 29-bit CAN ID first.
-You can also see our J1939 google sheet, which breaks down how a J1939 PGN can be converted to a 29-bit CAN ID.
+You can also see our J1939 PGN converter, which breaks down how a J1939 PGN can be converted to a 29-bit CAN ID.

 J1939 TP data & Python API decoding